 Repetition can also be seen at the beginning of the lines.
 This is known as anaphora.
 It is the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 The phrase “And one for the…” is used at the beginning of lines six and seven.
 It is pleasing to read out loud, as it should be.
 “One for” also appears at the beginning of the fifth line.

 Alliteration is another common element which can be seen within nursery rhymes, or any verse meant for a young reader.
 It occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 In this case, the first line is the best example.
 The letter “b” is used three times in a row.

 As is the case of most nursery rhymes, their history entails a deeper meaning.
 This meaning is often not interpreted, or considered by those who sing and celebrate the songs.
 As nursery rhymes go, ‘Baa, Baa, Black Sheep’ is one of the more controversial.
 Scholars have come to believe that the song dates back to Medieval times and that it is related to the “Great Custom”.

-This was, at the time, a new wool tax which was introduced by Edward I after he returned from the Crusades.
+This was, at the time, a new wool tax that was introduced by Edward I after he returned from the Crusades.
 It was conceptualized in order to supply the monarch with the extra money he needed for further military expenditures.
-At the time of the new tax the wool trade was booming in England.
+At the time of the new tax, the wool trade was booming in England.
 It was in very high demand for cloth making.

 The tax was in place from 1275 until the 15th century.
 This interpretation of the poem was set out in The Real Personages of Mother Goose, written by Katherine Elwes Thomas and published in 1930.